0xh3xa/algorithms/README.md

 ## Queue
 - `FIFO` (first in first out), useful in many applications
-- Operation: enqueue, dnqueue, size, isEmpty
+- Operation: enqueue, dequeue, size, isEmpty
 - There are two implementation of stack using `Linkedlist` and `Array`
 - Queue's applications
 	+ Cpu scheduling